utce-docs/CPS/README.md

-# CPS
+# Cyber Physical Systems
-A repository for the projects of undergraduate Cyber Physical Systems course
+A repository for the projects of undergraduate Cyber-Physical Systems course